sedaprotocol/seda-request-starter-kit/README.md

 Use these key components to create and define your Oracle Program.
 The starter kit provides a base for building Oracle Programs on the SEDA network:

-- **`assembly/index.ts`**: The entry point that coordinates both the execution and tally phases of your Data Request.
+- **`src/main.rs`**: The entry point that coordinates both the execution and tally phases of your Data Request.

-- **`assembly/execution-phase.ts`**: Manages the fetching and processing of price data from APIs.
+- **`src/execution_phase.rs`**: Manages the fetching and processing of price data from APIs.
 This phase involves non-deterministic operations as it can access public data via `http_fetch` and `proxy_http_fetch` calls.
 Multiple Executor Nodes run this phase, each producing a report that is sent to the SEDA network.

-- **`assembly/tally-phase.ts`**: Aggregates results from multiple Executor reports and calculates the final output using consensus data.
+- **`src/tally_phase.rs`**: Aggregates results from multiple Executor reports and calculates the final output using consensus data.
 This phase is deterministic, combining results from Executor Nodes to reach a consensus.

 ### Utilities and Functions

-The following are some of the key utilities and functions from the `@seda-protocol/as-sdk/assembly` library used in the example provided in this starter kit.
+The following are some of the key utilities and functions from the `seda-sdk` library used in the example provided in this starter kit.
 These tools help you build and define your Oracle Program.
 While these are a few important ones, the SDK offers additional utilities to explore:

 - **`Process`**: Manages inputs and outputs, allowing interaction with the WASM VM.
 - **`http_fetch`**: Fetches data from public APIs.
-- **`Console`**: Provides logging capabilities to debug and track the execution of your code.
-- **`JSON`**: Facilitates parsing and handling JSON data.
 - **`Bytes`**: Assists in working with byte arrays, useful for encoding and decoding data.

 These components and utilities serve as a foundation for developing your Oracle Program logic.
 For a complete list of utilities and advanced usage, refer to the official documentation.